Transition

 Year 6 – 7

-Heads’ Of Year 7 and SENCOs visit Elangeni to meet the children in the Summer Term of Year 6 from all the schools to which the children are moving.
-They meet the children informally and have additional meetings with the Headteacher and SENCO as well as Year 6 teachers.
+Heads’ of Year 7 and SENCOs visit Elangeni to meet the children in the Summer Term of Year 6 from all the schools to which the children are moving.
+They meet the children informally and have additional meetings with the Headteacher and SENDCo as well as Year 6 teachers.

 Most secondary schools also provide a pro forma for us to complete which request information such as academic achievement, Special Educational Needs, gifts and talents and friendships.